MBTI Team Building

 Increase communication and understanding within your team

-Raise team motivation and understanding with a fun MBTI Team Building Workshop, run by one of our licensed MBTI practitioners.
+Raise team motivation and understanding with a fun MBTI Workshop, run by one of our licensed MBTI practitioners.
 Also available as a virtual team building event over Zoom videoconferencing.

-The questionnaire works by identifying a range of Myers Briggs personality types, which are invaluable for understanding team dynamics and relationships.
+The MBTI questionnaire works by identifying a range of Myers Briggs personality types, which are invaluable for understanding team dynamics and relationships.

 Our Myers Briggs workshops help to explain each of the communication preferences from the MBTI Questionnaire in an interactive, supportive and fun way.
 Crucially, we help each team member to acquire insights about how they and their colleagues prefer to take in information and make decisions.